mablay/sky-browser/README.md

 I'm just bringing it to the browser.

-This project is lacking properly documentation.
+This project is also lacking proper documentation.

-Checkout the demo for now.
+Checkout the [demo](https://mablay.github.io/sky-browser/) for now.

 ---